NTTDATA-DACH/viewnode/README.md

 watch -n1 viewnode --show-pod-start-times --show-containers
 ```
 # Compatibility
-The `viewnode` was tested against _Google Cloud Platform_ with _Kubernetes_ v1.19.
+The `viewnode` was tested against _Google Cloud Platform_ and _Amazon EKS_ with _Kubernetes_ v1.19 and v1.20.
-It should however work with all clouds supported by [client-go](https://github.com/kubernetes/client-go).
+It should however work with any cloud platform supported by the [client-go](https://github.com/kubernetes/client-go).